106pritamsingh-jpg/EXCEL-SQL-POWERBI-PROJECT/README.md

-# 📚 Yearly Book Orders Analytics – SQL + Power BI
+# 📚 Crossword Bookstore Analytics – Excel + SQL + Power BI

 This project showcases a comprehensive book sales analysis using SQL for data querying and Power BI for visualization.